openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The following new parameter is defined to be used in this response, when the Verifier wants the Wallet to redirect the user after the HTTP POST request:

 `redirect_uri`:
 : OPTIONAL.
 The Wallet MUST send the User Agent to this Redirect URI.
 The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
-It especially enables the Verifier to prevent replay ((#replay_prevention_direct_post_redirect)) and session fixation ((#session_fixation_direct_post)) attacks.
-See  for details.
+It especially enables the Verifier to prevent session fixation ((#session_fixation)) attacks.

+Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than Response Modes with redirects.
+For details, see ((#session_fixation)).

 The value of the Redirect URI is at the discretion of the Verifier.
 However, the Verifier MUST add a transaction specific secret to the URL to ensure only the receiver of the redirect is able to fetch and process the Authorization Response.
 It is RECOMMENDED to add a parameter `response_code` to the URL for that purpose.